Eligibility and Application Requirements

 - A CV.

-- A personal statement of no more than 300 words describing your motivation and goals for participation in the FIT Program.
+- A personal statement of up to 300 words describing your motivation and goals for participation in the FIT Program.
 Relate your interest in addiction medicine and research to your previous training, fellowship plans, your career aspirations, and how you will apply the knowledge gained at the FIT Program.

-- A description of no more than 300 words describing a research project idea that incorporates addiction medicine and that you could undertake during your fellowship.
+- A description of up to 300 words describing a research project idea that incorporates addiction medicine and that you could undertake during your fellowship.
 This description should include the project idea’s aims, research question, methods and potential implications.

 For more information, please contact: